argenycw/FACL/README.md

 @inproceedings{yan2024fourier,
-  title={Fourier Amplitude and Correlation Loss: Beyond Using L2 Loss for Skillful Precipitation Nowcasting}, author={Yan, Chiu-Wai and Foo, Shi Quan and Trinh, Van Hoan and Yeung, Dit-Yan and Wong, Ka-Hing and Wong, Wai-Kin booktitle={NeurIPS}, year={2024}
+  title={Fourier Amplitude and Correlation Loss: Beyond Using L2 Loss for Skillful Precipitation Nowcasting}, author={Yan, Chiu-Wai and Foo, Shi Quan and Trinh, Van Hoan and Yeung, Dit-Yan and Wong, Ka-Hing and Wong, Wai-Kin}, booktitle={NeurIPS}, year={2024}
 }